blesma42/FeederWatch/README.md

 ### Data Sources and Processing

 The [Raw Data](https://feederwatch.org/explore/raw-dataset-requests/) was downloaded from the Project FeederWatch page for all availible years (1988-2021).
 Because of the large amount of entrys (in total over 30 million rows) the files were read and passed to a database by a [python script](feed_db.py).

 <br/>

-In the next step, the differnt tables were merged into one large with a [jupyter file](merge_tables.ipynb).
+In the next step, the different tables were merged into one large with a [jupyter file](merge_tables.ipynb).

 <br/>

 Then the data will be cleaned with another [jupyter file](cleaning.ipynb)

 <br/>

-Finally the data will be visualized and analyzed with Tableau and python.
+Finally the data will be visualized and analyzed with  python.

 ### Project Files